angular/angular/aio/content/guide/app-shell.md

 ng run my-app:app-shell:production
 </code-example>

 To verify the build output, open `dist/my-app/index.html`.
-Look for default text `app-shell works!` to show that the app shell route was rendered as part of the output.
+Look for default text `app-shell works!` to show that the application shell route was rendered as part of the output.